gkwelding/gkwelding.github.com/_posts/2013-01-11-giant-fireballs-and-the-like.markdown

 ##### The problem

 Driving to work the other morning, at one of the petrol stations I drive past, I noticed something I'd never noticed before.
-In a locked cacge at one of the far ends of the forecourt is approximately 10 propane gas bottles.
+In a locked cage at one of the far ends of the forecourt is approximately 10 propane gas bottles.
 This got me wondering whether, if they all went up at the same time, if they were a sufficient distance from the pumps and people using the forecourt, and whether that's why